JoeySoprano420/C-Script/README.md

 The above is synthesized directly from the project README and its “Monolith” sections (language model, grammar, directives, mapping, diagnostics, CLI, and examples).
 Where behavior is compiler/driver-specific (profiling rebuilds, inline linker), we followed the repo’s descriptions. ([GitHub][1])

+⚠️ Common Setup Issues
+Here are the most frequent hiccups when setting up C-Script:

+🔧 LLVM/Clang Linking Problems
+Missing LLVM dev packages: You need full LLVM + Clang + LLD development libraries installed.

+Incorrect llvm-config path: If you have multiple LLVM versions, make sure you're using the one that matches your linked libraries.

+Static vs dynamic linking: Some systems default to static builds, which can cause bloated binaries or linker errors.

+🧱 Windows-Specific Quirks
+MSVC regex quirks require patching or using Clang/MSYS2 instead.

+Path separators (\\ vs /) can break temp file generation.

+🧠 Compiler Flags
+If you forget -DCS_EMBED_LLVM=1, it’ll try to use a system compiler instead of in-process LLVM.

+Some flags like --capsule or --profile require matching directives in the .csc file.